AdaCore/spark2014/docs/lrm/source/packages.rst

    of True is assumed for its abstract view.

 #.
 At the point of call of a subprogram, both its precondition and the
-   expression of its Refined_Post aspect shall evaluate to True.
+   expression of its Refined_Pre aspect shall evaluate to True.

 #.
 The same legality rules apply to a Refined Precondition as for
    a precondition.